Where to Stay in Paris for Young Adults

 First thing’s first, there’s no ‘best place’ to stay if you’re staying in central Paris.
 If you’ve never been before, be prepared for the City of Light and Love to steal your heart and mind.
 Think streets lined with retro cafes, quirky boutiques, historic monuments and hidden gems.
 The city is divided up by the River Seine into the Right Bank, which is north of the river, and the Left Bank, which is, naturally, south of the river.
 It’s then divided up even further into subdivisions of 20 districts (or arrondissements) which swirl out with the 1st arrondissement being the most central, and the higher numbers typically being more suburban and residential.
 The majority are only a few blocks long, and Paris is one of the most walkable capital cities in the world, so don’t worry about getting FOMO.

 Gosh, that was a lot.
 So, here's what you came for - our expertly curated breakdown of where to stay in Paris for young adults.
 As usual, we here at Plum Guide have gone above and beyond in our quest to provide you with the perfect holiday plans, so heed our expert advice and you're sure to have a trip to remember.

 Head to the 7th Arrondissement

-If it’s your first time in the city and want to make sure that you see all the main sights and sounds, then the 7th is the perfect place to stay in Paris for young adults.
+If it’s your first time in the city and you want to make sure that you see all the main sights and sounds, then the 7th is the perfect place to stay in Paris for young adults.
 It’s got all you could ever wish for: the famous Musée d’Orsay (home to the Mona Lisa), Eiffel Tower, stunning architecture and quintessential Parisian streets, bakers and shops.
 You’ll be right in the thick of it at the 7th, but also be close enough to the business of the neighbouring Saint Germain to make the most of its famous jazz and wine bars.
 And if you're looking for luxury Paris aparthotels, then you won't need to look very much further than this gem of a neighbourhood.